 - a.
 Its issue value shall be determined by the Board of Directors at the time of the issuance of the shares. - b.
 The Board of Directors shall declare a dividend rate equivalent to agreed dividend rate formula as determined by the Board of Directors as of issue date, payable quarterly on each anniversary of the issue date.
 The dividend rate will be repriced every 5,7 or 10 years based on basis for repricing of each relevant anniversary of the issue date. - c.
-Holders of preferred shares have preference over holders of common stock in the distribution of corporate assets in the event of dissolution and liquidation of the d.
-Preferred Shares shall be cumulative h.
+Holders of preferred shares have preference over holders of common stock in the distribution of corporate assets in the event of dissolution and liquidation of the Corporation and in the payment of the dividend at the rate specified at the time of issuance. - d.
+Preferred Shares shall be cumulative - e.
+Preferred Shares shall be non-participating in any other or further dividends beyond that specifically payable on the shares. - f.
+Holders of Preferred Shares shall have no voting rights. - g.
+Mandatory redemption [5, 7 or 10]th year anniversary from issuance. - h.
 Supervised Credit.